 Columbus had barrels of apple cider vinegar on his ships to prevent scurvy.
 ACV was used during the civil war to disinfect wounds and Japanese Samurais drank it for strength and power.
 Hippocrates used vinegar to treat seventeen different conditions ranging from ulcers to fractures.

 Apple Cider Vinegar is loaded with vitamins, minerals, and amino acids, it’s various enzymes help with digestion and 1 tablespoon equals is just 3 calories.

 ACV combined with 2 parts water makes an effective natural disinfectant solution for all surfaces (3).

-It’s amazingly affordable compared to commercial natural cleaning products and the smell is really pleasant, you could add a few drops of thieves oil and have a great antibacterial spray for countertops, bathroom, kitchen and carpet deodorizer.
+It’s amazingly affordable compared to commercial natural cleaning products if you find the aroma tolerable.
+You could add a few drops of tea tree oil, and have a great antibacterial spray for countertops, bathroom, kitchen and carpet deodorizer.

 2. Hair rinse

 There’s a new hair craze on the rise and it relies on the simple method of using baking soda as a shampoo and ACV as a conditioning hair rinse.

 Instead of spending loads on junk free shampoos and conditioners, this “no poo” (short for shampoo, not the other stuff) method of hair care works really well and makes your hair super soft.